-- 5.1.
-Wood is a natural material with variations in color, texture, and grain which are a result of the natural growing process.
+- 5.1 Wood is a natural material with variations in color, texture, and grain which are a result of the natural growing process.
 The color of wood within a particular tree varies between the outer layers of the tree and the inner layers.
 There will be variations of grain patterns within any selected species.
-When the applied finishes are transparent or semi-transparent, some visual differences between and within individual wood members are to be expected. - 5.2.
-Interior wood specified to receive stain and clear coating shall have the following characteristics: - 5.2.1.
-The wood shall be free of finger joints. - 5.2.2.
-The wood shall be made essentially finish-ready by other trades including sanding and the removal of blemishes, scuff marks, water stains, mill marks, and other surface imperfections. - 5.2.3.
-The painting and decorating contractor shall be required to perform light hand sanding only as preparation for finishes.
+When the applied finishes are transparent or semi-transparent, some visual differences between and within individual wood members are to be expected. - 5.2 Interior wood specified to receive stain and clear coating shall have the following characteristics:

+5.2.1 The wood shall be free of finger joints.

-- 5.3.
-This standard establishes the following systems of stain and clear coating to be assumed when the specifications do not clearly define the number and coats and/or types of clear finishes: - 5.3.1.
-On rough sawn wood One coat of stain only. - 5.3.2.
-On smooth wood One coat of stain and two coats of clear finish. - 5.4.
-Stained wood shall have differences in appearance due to natural variations of wood, including hard wood, soft wood, veneers, composites, and coloration of wood species. - 5.5.
-All wood members should be previously unfinished. - 5.6.
-Wood samples used for color matching purposes shall be made from the same wood to be utilized on the project. - 5.7.
-If the application of wood filler, wash coat, multiple coats of stain, a shading coat, toners, or a dye is required, these items constitute extra work. - 5.8.
-If the painting and decorating contractor is required to remove blemishes, scuff marks, water stains, mill marks, and other surface imperfections when not strictly specified, these items constitute extra work. - 5.9.
-The painting and decorating contractor shall perform light hand sanding prior to application of finishes and between coats, as required, with appropriate sandpaper. - 5.10.
-On smooth wood, the painting and decorating contractor shall either putty nail holes with colored putty that approximates the color of the finished wood.
+- 5.2.2 The wood shall be made essentially finish-ready by others including sanding and the removal of blemishes, scuff marks, water stains, mill marks, and other surface imperfections. - 5.2.3 The Painting Contractor shall be required to perform light hand sanding only as preparation for finishes. - 5.3 This Standard establishes the following systems of stain and clear coating to be assumed when the specifications do not define the number and coats or types of clear finishes: - 5.3.1 On rough sawn wood One coat of stain only. - 5.3.2 On smooth wood One coat of stain and two coats of clear finish. - 5.4 Stained wood shall have differences in appearance due to natural variations of wood, including hard wood, soft wood, veneers, composites, and coloration of wood species. - 5.5 All wood members should be previously unfinished. - 5.6 Wood samples used for color matching purposes shall be made from the same wood to be utilized on the project. - 5.7 The Painting Contractor shall perform light hand sanding prior to application of finishes and between coats, as required, with appropriate sandpaper. - 5.8 On smooth wood, the Painting Contractor shall putty nail holes with colored putty or stainable filler that approximates the color of the finished wood.
 Putty shall be applied before the final coat of clear finish.
-Nail holes may also be filled using colored wax sticks after the wood is finished. - 5.11.
-The acceptability of finish on smooth wood shall be determined when viewed without magnification, at a distance of no less than thirty-nine (39) inches or one (1) meter under finished lighting conditions and from a normal viewing position.
-The surface shall be smooth in appearance and feel, with only minimal evidence of brush strokes and/or orange peel. - 5.12.
-Additional compensation to the painting and deco- rating contractor shall be invoiced in accordance with PCA Standard P18.
+Nail holes may also be filled using colored wax sticks after the wood is finished. - 5.9 The acceptability of finish on smooth wood shall be determined when viewed without magnification, at a distance of no less than thirty-nine (39) inches or one (1) meter under finished lighting conditions and from a normal viewing position.
+The surface shall be smooth in appearance and feel, with only minimal evidence of brush strokes or orange peel.

-- 6.1.
-Since the level of stain and clear coating impact the painting and decorating contractor's costs, the project specification should incorporate the appropriate system(s) of stain and clear coating as defined by this standard. - 6.2.
-It is recommended that benchmark samples be employed in accordance with PCA Standard P5, Benchmark Sample Procedures for Paint and Other Decorative Coating Systems.
+6.1 Since the level of stain and clear coating impact the Painting Contractor, the project specification should incorporate the appropriate system(s) of stain and clear coating as defined by this Standard.

+- 6.2 It is recommended that Benchmark Samples be employed in accordance with PCA Standard P5, Benchmark Sample Procedures for Paint and Other Decorative Coating Systems.
 Multiple samples of the same finish could indicate the range of appearance differences to be expected.
-Approval of samples should be in accordance with the provisions of that standard. - 6.3.
-This standard is a nationally recognized consensus document for the painting and decorating industry's work practices.
+Approval of samples should be in accordance with the provisions of that Standard. - 6.3 This Standard clarifies areas of responsibility.
+Improved communication reduces misunderstandings. - 6.4 This Standard is a nationally recognized consensus document for the painting and coating industry's work practices.